 Autism & ADHD Assessments

-We provide Autism and Attention Deficit Hyperactivity Disorder (ADHD) assessments that are neuroaffirmative and focused on offering clarity and support for those seeking a deeper understanding of themselves.
-We celebrate neurodiversity and believe that everyone’s brain is unique.
-Our assessments aim to assist you in recognising and embracing your strengths while providing insight into areas where you may benefit from additional guidance.
+We provide expert autism and Attention Deficit Hyperactivity Disorder (ADHD) assessments that are focused on offering clarity and support for those seeking a deeper understanding of themselves.
+Our assessments aim to assist you in recognising and embracing your strengths while providing insight into areas where you may benefit from additional support and guidance.
+Seeking an assessment of autism and/or ADHD in later life can have multiple benefits, such as providing a recognised diagnosis to enable you to receive appropriate therapies and accomodations, and building a personalised and compassionate understanding of your needs.

 We understand that receiving a diagnosis can be a profound life adjustment and we are dedicated to supporting you every step of the way.
-That’s why we offer a personalised support package designed to help you navigate this new chapter and explore a path forwards.
+That’s why we offer a personalised support package from assessment through to post diagnostic support, designed to help you navigate this new chapter and explore a path forwards.

 A Compassionate and Respectful Approach